sillsdev/lfmerge-autosrtests/README.md

 	mono --debug TestUtil.exe merge --mongo=2 --project autosrtests \
 		--ld=2 --workdir=/tmp/testdata/ --model=7000068

+### Steps to create a new test

+To create a new test you'll need to make the necessary changes in FieldWorks and LF, then export the changes and write the unit test.

+#### Create changes in LanguageDepot/Chorus

+1. Restore the Chorus repo:

+	mono --debug TestUtil.exe restore --ld=3 --project autosrtests \
+		--workdir /tmp/testdata --model 7000068

+2. Copy the `.hg` subdirectory from `/tmp/testdata/LanguageDepot` to the USB stick

+	cp -a /tmp/testdata/LanguageDepot/.hg /media/username/USBstick/test-7000068

+3. In FW get the testproject from the USB stick.
+This might involve deleting the existing project in FW.
+If you re-use the existing project make sure that later on it doesn't create extra commits in the Chorus repo.

+4. Make the desired changes in FW

+5. S/R from FLEx to the USB stick

+6. Copy the `test-7000068` folder from the USB stick to the `/tmp` directory

+7. Export the new commit of the simulated LanguageDepot by running:

+	mono --debug TestUtil.exe save --ld --workdir /tmp/test-7000068 \
+		--project autosrtests --model 7000068

+#### Create changes in LanguageForge

+1. Restore project in Mongo

+	mono --debug TestUtil.exe restore --mongo=3 --project autosrtests \
+		--workdir /tmp/testdata --model 7000068

+2. Make changes in local LF

+3. Export Mongo test data

+	mono --debug TestUtil.exe save --mongo --project autosrtests \
+		--msg "commit msg" --workdir /tmp/testdata --model 7000068

+#### Changes in `LfMerge.AutomatedSRTests`

+- create the new unit test
+- repeat the above steps for each model version
+- merge the Chorus and Mongo test data for each model version:

+		mono --debug TestUtil.exe merge --mongo=2 --project autosrtests \
+			--ld=2 --workdir=/tmp/testdata/ --model=7000068

 ## Creating new tests - the hard way

 ### Export existing Chorus repo